Haditha: Hydroelectric

+History

+The K-3 Pumping Station was built near the town in 1934, part of Iraq's first oil export pipeline, and the point at which the pipeline bifurcated.

 Iraq War

 The Haditha Dam and surrounding areas were initially secured by U.S. troops in April 2003 as part of the invasion of Iraq.
 An attack on the dam would have severely flooded towns along the Euphrates downstream from Haditha, as well as eliminating an important source of electricity.

 On July 16, 2003 Mohammed Nayil Jurayfi, mayor of Haditha, and his youngest son, Ahmed, were assassinated.

 In 2004, U.S. troops left a local police force in charge of the city and insurgents rounded up dozens of local police officers and publicly executed them in a soccer stadium.

 In May 2005, U.S. forces launched Operation New Market in Haditha against the insurgents controlling the city.
 However, resistance continued.
 On August 1, 2005, an ambush killed 6 United States Marine snipers, (who were operating in two two-man teams with an additional marine per team for security) in the city; on August 3, a roadside bomb killed another 14 Marines and their interpreter.
+On August 26, another IED attack killed 7 Marines and injured 12.

 According to an August 2005 report by The Guardian, the town was controlled by insurgents, with US forces making only fleeting visits every few months.
-Like Al-Qa'im, it had come under a Taliban-like rule, with Western-style items banned and insurgents collecting the salaries of government employees.
-This insurgent dominance has continued into 2006.
+Like Al-Qa'im, it had come under a Taliban-like rule, with Sharia law being imposed and Western-style items banned and insurgents collecting the salaries of government employees.
+This insurgent dominance continued into 2006.

 The mayor of Haditha in November 2005 was Emad Jawad Hamza.